skiptools/skipapp-hello-fuse/README.md

 A build phases runs the "Launch Android APK" script that will deploy the transpiled app a running Android emulator or connected device.
-Logging output for the iOS app can be viewed in the Xcode console, and in Android Studio's logcat tab for the transpiled Kotlin app.
+Logging output for the iOS app can be viewed in the Xcode console, and in Android Studio's Logcat tab for the generated Android app.